mwhittaker/papers/README.md

 achieve both high throughput and low latency.

 **Data Model and API.**
-In short, Bigtable is a `sparse, distributed, persistent multi-dimensional sorted map` of type: `(key: string * column: string * timestamp: int64) ->
+In short, Bigtable is a "sparse, distributed, persistent multi-dimensional sorted map" of type: `(key: string * column: string * timestamp: int64) ->
 value: string`.
 For example, a web Bigtable could be keyed by URL with columns like language or content.
 Each entry in this Bigtable could have multiple timestamped versions.